-On November 17, 2021, GP2 XCV, LLC, a subsidiary of the Company ("GP2 XCV"), entered into a borrowing facility with B. Riley Commercial Capital, LLC pursuant to which the Company was able to borrow an original principal amount of \$75.0 million, which was later increased to \$115.0 million as of December 7, 2021 (as the same may be amended from time to time, the "BRCC Term Loan").
+On November 17, 2021, GP2 XCV, LLC, a subsidiary of the Company ("GP2 XCV"), entered into a borrowing facility with B. Riley Commercial Capital, LLC (which was subsequently assigned to BRF Finance Co., LLC ("BRF Finance")) pursuant to which the Company was able to borrow an original principal amount of \$75.0 million, which was later increased to \$115.0 million as of December 7, 2021 (as the same may be amended from time to time, the "BRCC Term Loan").
 On March 31, 2022, GP2 XCV entered into an amendment to the borrowing facility with B. Riley Commercial Capital, LLC pursuant to which the Company was able to borrow up to \$51.0 million under a separate revolving loan (the "BRCC Revolver", collectively with the BRCC Term Loan, the "BRCC Facility").

 The BRCC Facility is secured by a lien on all the assets of GP2 XCV and by a pledge of the equity of GP2 XCV.
 GP2 XCV is a bankruptcy-remote entity and as such its assets are not available to other creditors of the Company or any of its subsidiaries other than GP2 XCV.
-The BRCC Facility will mature on June 10, 2023 with the BRCC Revolver being payable in 12 monthly installments so long as the borrower is in compliance with the BRCC Facility.
 Interest under the BRCC Facility accrues at a rate of 11.5% per annum (13.5% per annum default rate) and is payable quarterly on the last business day of each March, June, September and December.
-The purpose of BRCC Term Loan was to fund certain repurchases of our secured indebtedness and to provide funding for the Public Exchange transaction and Private Exchange transaction described above.
+The purpose of BRCC Term Loan was to fund certain repurchases of the secured indebtedness and to provide funding for the Public Exchange transaction and Private Exchange transaction described above.
 The purpose of BRCC Revolver is to fund general corporate purposes.

-During the three months ended March 31, 2023, we repaid \$34.2 million of outstanding principal amount under the BRCC Term Loan along with \$1.0 million of exit fees and borrowed \$9.6 million of principal amount under BRCC Revolver.
-As of March 31, 2023, there were borrowings of \$14.3 million and \$29.6 million outstanding under the BRCC Term Loan and BRCC Revolver, respectively, maturing June 10, 2023.
-There was no availability under the BRCC
+During the six months ended June 30, 2023, we repaid \$44.8 million of outstanding principal amount under the BRCC Term Loan along with \$1.4 million of exit fees and borrowed \$9.6 million of principal amount under the BRCC

+Revolver.
+As of June 30, 2023, there were borrowings of \$3.8 million and \$29.6 million outstanding under the BRCC Term Loan and the BRCC Revolver, respectively.
+The BRCC Facility matured on June 10, 2023 and the BRCC Revolver became payable in twelve (12) monthly installments of approximately \$2.5 million and the BRCC Term Loan became payable in three (3) monthly installments of approximately \$1.3 million in each case commencing July 31, 2023.